-If you are an avowed lifehacker faced with the prospect of taking defensive driving, you are most likely looking for a way to outfox the system and get done faster.
-As with everything else you’ve ever put your hand to, you have the inner confidence that you can get it done faster, smarter and easier than anyone ever has before.
+If you are an avowed lifehacker faced with the prospect of taking defensive driving, you are most likely looking for a way to outfox the system and get it done faster.
+But, as with everything else you’ve ever put your hand to, you have the inner confidence that you can get it done faster, smarter, and easier than anyone ever has before.

-The fact of the matter is that you can skip the videos in a defensive driving course.
-However, there are some safeguards that the state put in place that makes this a pretty poor idea and will result in you spending more, not less, time completing your course.
+The fact is that you can skip the videos in a defensive driving course.
+However, some safeguards that the state has put in place make this a pretty poor idea and will result in you spending more, not less, time completing your course.

 Answers in this post:

 Why Are There So Many Videos in an Online Defensive Driving Course?